ScriptFUSION/Mapper/README.md

 ### CopyKey

 Copies the current key from the key context.
-This strategy requires the key context to be set by another strategy.
 By default the key context is `null`.
-Currently only the [collection strategy](#collection) sets a key context.
+Key context may be set by `CollectionMapper` or the [collection](#collection) strategy.

 #### Signature